Freelance Book Editing 101:

 Your Instructors

 Since the mid-1990s, Susannah Noel and Nancy Marriott have enjoyed successful careers editing fiction, nonfiction, genre titles, self-help, and everything in between.
 Susannah specializes in line editing, copyediting, and proofreading for fiction, and Nancy’s expertise is in book coaching, developmental editing, and line editing for nonfiction.
-Both have worked with major New York publishers, small presses, and self-published authors, and Nancy also teaches editing courses through the Editorial Freelancers Association.
+Both have worked with major New York publishers, small presses, and self-published authors, and Nancy has taught editing courses through the Editorial Freelancers Association.

 If you’ve already registered and want to access the course, click here: